International Student Check-In

 If you have been issued an "Initial" I-20 or DS-2019, you may arrive as early as 30 days prior to the start date listed on your I-20 or DS-2019.
 Students should arrive on campus by the start date listed on their I-20 or DS-2019.
 (If you won't be able to arrive on time, please refer to the "What Will Happen If I Cannot Arrive On Time?" section below).

 The start date listed may be earlier than the actual start date of the semester.
-It is in your best interest to arrive with enough time to complete the Check-In process with ISSS, register for classes, complete your quarantine and required Covid-19 testing, settle into your new housing accommodation, become familiar with campus, and complete your International Student Checklist.
-Please review our COVID-19 page for USCIS and SEVP guidance updates, quarantine and testing information, frequently asked questions, and links to additional resources.
+It is in your best interest to arrive with enough time to complete the Check-In process with ISSS, register for classes, complete your quarantine and COVID-19 testing (if required), settle into your new housing accommodation, become familiar with campus, and complete your International Student Checklist.
+Please review our COVID-19 page for USCIS and SEVP guidance updates, frequently asked questions, and links to additional resources.

 Newly admitted first year and transfer undergraduates should arrive on campus by the “no-later-than” report or start date indicated on the I-20 or DS-2019.
 The Office of Undergraduate Admissions will not give approval for arriving after this date.
 If you have questions about delaying admission, we encourage you to contact the Office of Undergraduate Admissions (OUA).
 Any student who arrives after the “no-later-than” report or start date indicated on the I-20 or DS-2019 will do so at their own risk and should contact their college office.
 Such students may not be allowed to enroll.

 If you are unable to arrive prior to your start date, please contact your graduate program to discuss your options.